EliAndrewC/l7r/setting/l7r.md

 - **Pilgrim's bell (junrei-suzu)** - a small brass bell, finger-sized, tied to a walking staff or the side of a pack.
 Each bell's tone is attuned to the shrines that blessed it; as long as it is ringing on the path, the shrine's awareness extends to the bearer, and most fox-illusions cannot easily replace the way back.
 If the bearer sets the staff down and the bell falls silent, the protection lapses until they pick it up again.
 - **Iron pin (kurogane-bari)** - a small black iron pin, worn in the hair or pinned to the inside of clothing where it touches the skin.
 Iron is anathema to most spirits, and a single pin worn against the skin is known to disrupt a range of low-grade fox glamours.
 - **Spirit-mirror (kage-tama)** - the shared party item, a small disc of polished obsidian or smoky quartz, the size of a copper zeni, worn on a cord around the neck.
 Held up against a confusing path, a hut that wasn't there yesterday, or a person whose face seems off, the surface reveals whether what one sees is real.

-Note the order in which this information has been presented.
-Considerable time was spent on the realities of Rokugan's geography, culture, caste system, government, and organization before any of the supernatural was discussed.
-And when the supernatural finally did come up, much of it is ambiguous and difficult to understand or explain.
-This reflects the "low-fantasy" nature of the setting.
-The supernatural is very real, and "everyone knows" that "foxes are always kidnapping children and replacing them" and "everyone" knows someone who has seen a ghost, but it's unclear (and deliberately undefined!) how often any of these things are true!